We hear about abuse in the media, but it can be hard to connect the dots when it is happening to you.

 Concern about shaming the family

-Families tend to keep secrets: woman abuse, incest, child abuse, elder abuse.
+Families tend to keep secrets: woman abuse, incest, child abuse, domestic disputes, elder abuse.
 Secrets hurt.

 Women with disabilities are even more vulnerable